August 30, 2019

 1. Update website for mobile visitors

 The nature of the Internet has been rapidly changing.
-Mobile is almost as popular as desktop (which includes laptop).
-StatsCounter’s August 2019 platform market share metrics are as follows:
+Mobile is almost as popular as a desktop (which includes laptops).
+StatsCounter’s November 2019 platform market share metrics are as follows:

 If your website isn’t yet fully “responsive” (mobile-friendly) you are losing out big-time.
 A wholesale redesign of your website is probably needed, and should result in a very attractive increase in traffic and revenue.

 It’s worth noting that the search engines place a high value on a website being mobile-friendly.
 So it is possible that even your desktop visitors will increase once the search engines realize that you have a new, mobile-friendly website.